 By following those safety guidelines you are in for a great experience, it will feel like time stopped, along with the frozen waterfalls!
 I can’t wait to get back myself in the cold season, so I can see the Aurora Borealis!

-Essential packing list for visiting Iceland in the winter time!
+Essential packing list for visiting Iceland!

 If you are going to travel in the winter, there are a few items that you need to take with you.
 And since in Iceland these will be quite expensive (an Icelandic wool sweater will rarely go under 180€), I suggest getting them from home.
 Remember that it’s going to be very (very!) cold and windy, so you’ll need to dress in layers and be able to maintain a comfortable warmth at all times.